RKRJ7/tweetx-rkrj7/README.md

 # rkrkj7 TweetX 🐦

 A **minimal Twitter clone built with Flutter & Firebase**.
-TweetX lets users share thoughts, connect with others, and explore timelines — a lightweight yet feature-rich project to practice Flutter + Firebase integration.
+TweetX lets users share thoughts and connect with others — a lightweight yet feature-rich project.

 ---